xled/xled-docs/docs/rest_api.rst

 When `mode` is "disabled" no dimming is applied and the led works at full brightness.
 It is not necessary to submit all the parameters, basically it would work if only `value` or `mode` is supplied. `type` parameter can be omitted, and the only value seen on the wire was "A".
+Brightness level value seems to represent percent so 0 is dark and maximum meaningful value is 100.
+Greater values doesn't seem to have any effect.

 Response
 ````````